 - "Finally, taking the time to get to know your curl pattern will make a big difference in your ability to style and re-style.
 It’s much easier to go with the flow of your curls than to fight nature; embrace what you have!"

-Adding a few small, face-framing braids around the face is a simple way to give your look a '60s vibe.
+Adding a few small, face-framing braids is a simple way to give your look a '60s vibe.
 Tinier braids can be left undone, without elastics, for a chic, unpolished effect.
 "I cannot stress enough that do it yourself looks are the coolest," says Gibson.
 "Don’t think that you have made a mistake—play with textures, play with shapes."

 - Start by working a hydrating cream into clean, dry strands.